-Sometimes coming inside isn't always enough to get actual relief from the summer heat.
+Sometimes, coming inside isn't always enough to get actual relief from the summer heat.
 Houses and apartments often trap heat really well.
+Heat rises, so apartment dwellers on the top floor of a building is extra hot!
 It's up to you to find ways to cool down a room when the summer sun has warmed up too much.

 Here are some tips on how to keep your apartment cool.

 The more sunlight that comes into your home, the hotter it's going to get.
 You can decrease the heat in your apartment by keeping blinds closed at the right times of the day.

 Usually, the hottest part of the day is mid-afternoon around 3 p.m.
 This is because, even though the sun is no longer at its midday peak, the Earth is expelling the heat it soaked up.
 Obviously, this does vary depending on where you live.

 So, you want to keep your blinds and curtains closed around noon and throughout the afternoon — usually during the peak times of day for temperature, which is between 2 and 7 p.m.

 “By closing the blinds, you keep direct sunlight out of your home and reduce unwanted solar heat gain," said Cora Wilder from hunker.

 Also, focus on the part of the apartment you're going to use the most.
 Closing off other parts of the apartment cuts down on air circulation.

 Using lighter-colored or neutral curtains or blinds will help reflect heat out.
 You can also invest in dark curtains or blackout curtains.
 They're good for more than blocking out light so you can sleep — their tight weave bounces off heat.
 Blackout curtains are a good way to keep the house cool and sleep like a baby.

 Once the sun goes down, you can open your blinds a little to allow some of the trapped heat to escape.
 This is one of the easiest and most effective ways to keep your apartment cool.